Akuli/porcupine/README.md

 - Line length marker
 - Find/replace
 - Simple and easy-to-use setting dialog
-- Multiple files can be opened at the same time like pages in a web browser
+- Multiple files can be opened at the same time like tabs in a web browser
+- Split view for tabs
 - Status bar that shows current line and column numbers
 - [Very powerful plugin API](https://akuli.github.io/porcupine/)